rfetick/Kalman/README.md

 Examples are provided in the so-called `examples/` subfolder.
 Open them to get an idea on how to use the Kalman library.

+* `kalman_minimal` : Empty shell ready to be filled with your state equations and measurements

+* `kalman_step` : Numerical simulation of a noisy measurement on a step function so you do not need to plug any components to play with the Kalman library.
+Also includes a Python file to grab the measurements from Arduino and plot them.
+See figure below.

 ![alt text](examples/kalman_step/kalman_step.png "Kalman filter applied to noisy data")

 _The figure above shows two examples of Kalman filter (blue) applied on noisy data (green).
 The true state (red) is a step function.
 On the left graph, components of_ Q  _are chosen small (high inertia).
 Noise is efficiently filtered but response time is longer with respect to the right graph._